This is our information hub for children, young people, and families in Wales.

 - Ask for help and support.
 This can be from a family member, a neighbour, a support group or from social services.
 You can find contact details for local services here;

-- If you are finding it difficult to do you school work, or do not have a device to do it on, or a poor internet connection, let your school know this too.
+- If you are finding it difficult to do you school work let your school know this too.

 - Remember to take care of yourself too.
 There are lots of tips on the main page to help

 If you are facing any barriers or issues in accessing support, please contact our Investigation and Advice service and speak to one of the case workers who will be able to help you.

 The Carers Trust has made new guidance to help young carers through the current situation.